 average lift of fifteen meters (49 feet) )and the Peterborough Lift

 Lock (finished in 1904) with a lift of twenty meters (65 feet).
+Peaking at Balsam Lake at 180 meters (600

 feet) above Lake Ontario and 80 meters (250 feet) above Lake Huron’s, Georgian Bay.
+Standard lock dimensions are one hundred

 and twenty feet long by thirty-two feet wide.
 The two exceptions are